farhanfuad35/farhanfuad35/README.md

 ---

 I am Farhan Fuad, a cs undergraguate, currently studying at the University of Dhaka. <br>
 Always been a fan of technology and things related to it.
 Love coding.
+Love music.
+Love playing my guitar.
+Love books.
 Love spending my time on something that's meaningful.
-Cannot say I have been successful about it so far but still looking for the right opportunity.
+Cannot say I have been very successful about it so far but never giving up waiting for the right opportunity.
+Wish me luck 🙌🏼

 ## Languages:
 <img align="left" alt="C++" width="30px" src="https://raw.githubusercontent.com/isocpp/logos/master/cpp_logo.png" />